-- 1. MVI Executive Director, - 2.
-Academic Director of the course, - 3.
-A Professor/Program Director / Teacher / Leader of the home institution, - 4.
-MVI course coordinator or professor, and - 5.
+1. MVI Executive Director,

+2.A professor / teacher / leader of the home institution,

+- 3. MVI course coordinator or professor, and - 4.
 The MVI homestay coordinator, if applicable.

 The Board will review the complaint, discuss the situation, and verify whether there is misconduct.
 If proven, the Board may take any of the following actions: